 Using AI to Improve Web Content

 Web users typically scan web content quickly, searching for the info most relevant to them.
 Concise, skimmable content is easier for users to find and comprehend quickly.
-To demonstrate how ChatGPT can help with this, we prompted it to shorten actual John Jay web content, using bullets or lists where appropriate.
+You can prompt a tool like ChatGPT to make your content more web-friendly.
+To provide some examples, we prompted ChatGPT to redraft actual John Jay web content.

 Example 1